 What is the Best Brand of Upright Piano?

 The brands differ from each other on matters of size, sound quality, and design.
 The technical innovations and design values have revolutionized the piano industry.
-Nowadays, the best brands have incorporated concert quality components.
+Nowadays, the best upright piano brands have incorporated concert quality components.
 They are even more eye-catching, hand-made for even the art collectors and home designers.

 Yamaha is one of the highly recommended brands out there.
 Why?
 One of the reasons Yamaha is regarded as the best brand for the Upright Pianos is that it provides a variety of high-quality models with top-notch construction.